Danilo1301/GTASA_libGiroflexVSL/README_EN.md

 ( example: inside /Android/data/ro.samp_mobile.game/mods )<br>

 1. Download the .zip file in [Releases](https://github.com/Danilo1301/GTASA_libGiroflex/releases)
-2. Move the 'libGiroflex.so' from "/inside game folder" to your '/mods' folder
+2. Open the folder "/inside CLEO", copy the 'giroflex.csa' and 'giroflex.fxt' files and paste it where you load your cleo mods (csa, csi, fxt)
-3. Move the 'giroflex.csa' and 'giroflex.fxt' files from "/inside CLEO" to where you load your cleo mods
+3. Open the folder "inside game folder", copy the folders "configs" and "mods" and paste it on the game folder (ex: /Android/data/ro.samp_mobile.game)
 4. If you haven't done yet, move the libs from "/required libs" inside your '/mods' folder
-5. Optional: Coloque as texturas do giroflex no seu 'txd.txt' usando o 'TXD Tool'.
-[Tutorial](#how-to-add-textures)
+5. Optional: Install the giroflex mod textures inside the 'txd.txt' using 'TXD Tool'.
+Tutorials below.

 <h1>How to use</h1>